mstksg/inCode/copy/entries/type-levels.md

 ["1", "True"]
 ```

-For `Show`, this is, again, a rather silly thing to do because of the reasons
-mentioned in the Palmer post --- namely, that you could always just have a
-`[String]` directly instead of an `HList Showable`, since the only thing you
-can do with a `Sigma Showable` is `show` it.
+Again, `Show` is a bad typeclass to use for this.
+But for fun, let's imagine

-For fun, let's imagine some other things we could fill in for `p`.
-If we use
+some other things we could fill in for `p`.
+If we use `HList Proxy`, then we
-`HList Proxy`, then we basically don't have any witness at all.
-We can't use
+basically don't have any witness at all.
+We can't use the values in the list
-the values in the list in any meaningful way; `HList Proxy` is essentially the
+in any meaningful way; `HList Proxy` is essentially the same as `Natural`,
-same as `Natural`, since the only information is the length.
+since the only information is the length.

 If we use `HList IsBool`, we basically have `[Bool]`, since every item must be
 a `Bool`!
 In general, `HList ((:~:) a)` is the same as `[a]`.